BrainonSilicon/hello_pm/README.md

 ## 🧰 What’s included in this repository:
 * Slides and Workshop Material: Presentation slides offering guidance on project management styles and demonstrations of GitHub’s project management capabilities.
 * Example Issues, Milestones, and Boards: Ready-made tasks, labels, and workflows you can adapt for your own projects.
-* Supporting Files: Code of Conduct, Contribution Guidelines, and other resources that support a collaborative and reproducible project environment.

 ### 💡 If you are exploring this repo outside of a workshop